-(See also "Elective Withdrawal" in Academic Regulations section.)
 Drops and adds are changes in a student class schedule that do not involve complete withdrawal from school.
 During the drop/add period these rules apply:

 - If a schedule change results in a reduction of the student's total credits (less than full-time) tuition may be adjusted within 30 days.
 Any reduction in a student's course load may result in an adjustment in the student's financial aid. - 2.
-After the last day to drop a course(s) without financial penalty, dropping course(s) will not result in a reduction of charges for tuition or fees. - There are no refunds of fees unless the course related to the fee is dropped, or one withdraws as outlined below within the first week of any term or semester.
+After the last day to drop a course(s) without financial penalty, dropping course(s) will not result in a reduction of charges for tuition or fees. - There are no refunds of fees unless the course related to the fee is dropped, or one withdraws as outlined below.

 Charges will be adjusted according to these financial policies and the credits taken by the student.
-Complete withdrawal from the University is covered under the refund and withdrawal policies below.
+Complete withdrawal from the University is covered under the refund and withdrawal policy.
+(See also Elective Withdrawal in Academic Regulations section.)